Robust Bayesian Optimisation with Unbounded Corruptions: Introduction

 \paragraph{Contributions.} We contribute on several levels: first, we introduce a new adversary whose corruptions are limited in the number of data points, but of possibly infinite magnitude.
 Second, we modify the basic RCGP implementation to ensure that the behaviour of RCGP-UCB matches that of GP-UCB in the absence of outliers.
-Third, we leverage our developments to introduce the FC-RCGP-UCB and A2-RCGP-UCB algorithms for optimal theoretical performance and practical adaptability, respectively.
-Both algorithms are resistant against unbounded corruptions of possibly infinite magnitude, as long as they only make up a proportion of order $\mathcal{O}(T^{1/2})$ and $\mathcal{O}(T^{1/3})$ of the $T$ total observations, respectively.
+Third, we leverage our developments to introduce the FC-RCGP-UCB and A2-RCGP-UCB algorithms.
+We prove that they achieve sublinear regret in the presence of up to $O(T^{1/4})$ and $O(T^{1/7})$ unbounded corruptions, respectively.
+Notably, our experiments demonstrate effective robustness against a larger $O(T^{1/3})$ budget, suggesting that these theoretical rates are conservative and that the algorithms can handle higher corruption frequencies in practice.
 To our knowledge, they are the first BO algorithms with provable sublinear regret in the presence of infinite-magnitude corruptions without incurring any cost in the well-specified setting.